-The Nada-Yoga practices meditations on the Nada or Shabda or on the highest Pranava, eventually with a mantra like OM or Aum as in Yoganandas Kriya Yoga.
+The Nada-Yogins practice meditations on the Nada or Shabda or on the highest Pranava, eventually with a mantra like OM (or Aum) as for example in Yoganandas Kriya Yoga.

 The teaching goes beyond the Brahman : What is beyond that is the Para-Brahman, the pure all-penetrating, beyond the Kalas, the ever-shining and the source of all the Jyotis (light), should be known.

 Dharma (ethics) is a requirement for a Yogi life.
 It it is notable for describing Om symbol with twelve moras instead of three and half moras commonly found in ancient Indian literature.

 The yogin contemplates on Omkara as Hamsa, in twelve Kalas or variations of the four matras (intonations).
 The variation is produced by the three svara (note on the musical scale), namely Udatta, Anudatta and Svarita.
 Chapter 2 describes the sounds heared during contemplation.

 The twelve Kalas, according to Nadabindu text, are Ghosini, Vidyunmali, Patangini, Vayuvegini, Namadheya, Aindri, Vaishnavi, Sankari, Mahati, Dhriti, Nari and Brahmi.